Range Hood FAQ - Ductless Range Hoods

 If ducting is impossible, is it still worth having a range hood?

-Absolutely.
-Even if you cannot extract air to the outside, you can at least remove the grease particles and the odors.
+Yes, it's still worth it.
+Even if you can't extract air to the outside, you can at least remove the grease particles and the odors.
 In some kitchens, you can even run a short duct that will terminate near a window, or in another part of the kitchen.
 This will help air circulation and disperse the heat from the cooking area, so cooking will be more comfortable.

-The microscopic droplets of grease that are generated during cooking, and then drift through the airspace before settling on every available surface, eventually oxidize and create a sticky film that makes cabinetry and countertops hard to clean, and can contribute to bacteria growth.
+The microscopic droplets of grease that are generated during cooking, tend to float through the air and settle on every available surface.
+Eventually, these droplets oxidize and create a sticky film that makes cabinetry and countertops hard to clean, and can contribute to bacteria growth.
 The metal mesh filters inside a range hood will capture the grease particles before they have a chance to spread, preventing this problem in the first place.
+A kitchen with a range hood - even a ductless range hood - will stay much cleaner, than one without.

 All Futuro Futuro range hoods are equipped with dishwasher-safe, easily removable mesh filters.